 - Similarly, be aware that you will likely not be happy with each new companion at first.

 - Christmas Specials are part of the overall story – with lead-ins and cliffhangers to the previous and upcoming episodes/seasons.

 - The “Season 2008-2012 Specials” are also essential to the overall Doctor Who story – linking the show’s fourth and fifth seasons.

 - Doctor Who has a companion series called Doctor Who Confidential, which shows the making-of/behind-the-scenes of each and every episode.
 Doctor Who Confidential only aired in the UK but is available on the US DVD & Blu-Ray releases.
 The BBC canceled Doctor Who Confidential following the season 6 finale.

 - Doctor Who DVDs are expensive because they also include every episode of Doctor Who Confidential for the season, plus commentaries, video diaries & more.

-- Every episode of Doctor Who (seasons 1-6) is available on Amazon Prime Instant Video and Netflix (in the US) – with the season 4 special “Planet of the Dead” and season 5 Christmas special being Netflix exceptions.
+- Every episode of Doctor Who (seasons 1-8) is available on Amazon Prime Instant Video and Netflix (in the US).

-We’ve already shared the best episodes to whet your appetite for more Doctor Who but which of the Time Lord’s adventures are the overall best?
+We’ve already shared a few episodes that can whet your appetite for more Doctor Who but which of the Time Lord’s adventures are the overall best?
 We’d never be so bold as to put together a “best” episodes list – since there are plenty of high quality installments in the series that appeal to viewers for different reasons.
 However, we’ve listed our personal favorites below for the sake of discussion.